So, my selfie diet is now officially over.

-“Selfies” have become such a huge part of our part of pop culture.
+“Selfies” have become such a huge part of pop culture.

 You know I’m right.

-If you have a Facebook page or a Twitter account.
-You’ve seen countless -rather intelligent -people randomly snapping photos of themselves at any given moment – in the car, in their kitchens, at work, on their stairs, on their porches, in restaurants.
-The list goes on and on.
+If you have a Facebook, Instagram or a Twitter account.
+You’ve seen countless -rather intelligent -people randomly snapping photos of themselves at any given moment – in the car, in their kitchens, at work, on their stairs, on their porches and in restaurants.
+Old people do it; young people do it.

 What I do know, is most all of us is entirely too self-absorbed.

-Selfies are not sin, yet any constant thought (or concentration) of oneself is nothing more than selfishness.
+Selfies are not sin, yet any constant thought (or concentration) of oneself is nothing more than selfish pride.
 Of that sin, we must all be careful.

 Back to my “diet”.

 All this thinking prompted me to take a break from the selfie craze.

 For an entire month, I took absolutely no (NOT EVEN ONE) pic of myself.
 It was wild.

 I had to re-program myself from the habit of snapping pics and posting them for feedback.
 I had to get used to using my phone for things other than it’s camera.